Wednesday, February 14, 2024

 Lucy: It did!
 I was amazed, and it led me to feed into FaceApp every picture of myself I could find beginning at about age 11, and that is what cracked my egg.

 Lucy: Yes, of course.
-I was obsessed, and also paranoid and at war with myself, so I had to conduct my research under the highest levels of cloak-and-dagger secrecy - and with the aforementioned time limit, which served to kill many impulses before they could really get started.
+I was obsessed, and also paranoid and at war with myself, so I had to conduct my research under the highest levels of cloak-and-dagger secrecy, and with the aforementioned time limit, which served to kill many impulses before they could really get started.

 Lucy: Luck of the draw, I guess.
 YouTube, Google keyword searches.
 In the early days of being online (late ‘90s), I would follow all 200 links on any given trans person’s GeoCities page, etc.

-Monika: Did you crossdress in your teens?
+Monika: Did you ever crossdress during your teenage years?

 Lucy: Never for more than about five minutes at a time.
 I knew that any gender exploration I did was going to be a one-way trip, and I was terrified.

-Monika: We all pay the highest price for the fulfillment of our dreams to be ourselves.
-As a result, we lose our families, friends, jobs, and social positions.
-Did you pay such a high price as well?
-What was the hardest thing about your coming out?
+Monika: We all pay a high price for the fulfillment of our dreams to be ourselves.
+Often, this means losing families, friends, jobs, and social positions.
+Did you have to pay such a price as well, and what was the hardest part of your coming out?

 Lucy: I lost my romantic and domestic relationship of fourteen years.
 We’re still very close, but my girlfriend hated that I had kept a secret this big from her, and she isn’t attracted to women.
 That devastated me.